Romanticism, topicality, sensuality…

 At the Salon of 1819, Théodore Géricault presented his huge painting The Raft of the Medusa, a dramatic scene illustrating the recent wreck of a French ship – an event that had shocked the public.
 One hundred and fifty people drifted for thirteen days on a makeshift raft, falling prey to thirst, starvation, disease and cannibalism.
 Only fifteen survived to tell the tale.

-The Raft of the Medusa entered the Louvre in 1824, shortly after the painter’s death.
+The painting was acquired by the Louvre in 1824, shortly after the artist’s death.

 Liberty Leading the People